svinson1121/vectorcore-ePDG/README.md

 # VectorCore ePDG

 VectorCore ePDG is a production-grade Evolved Packet Data Gateway written in Go.
-It implements the full VoWiFi control plane and userspace datapath as a single self-contained binary.
+It implements the full VoWiFi control plane and BPF datapath as a single self-contained binary.

 ## What It Does